-Penang has 20 registered private schools: 14 international schools, 3 private primary schools, 2 private secondary schools, and 1 expatriate school.
+Penang has 20 schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory: 14 international schools, 3 private primary schools, 2 private secondary schools, and 1 expatriate school.
 For a state its size, that is a strong count, driven largely by the island’s long history as a trading port and its appeal to foreign professionals working in the electronics and semiconductor factories along the Bayan Lepas Free Industrial Zone.

 The schools split between the island (Penang Island proper) and the mainland (Seberang Perai), though the island side holds the clear majority.
 George Town’s UNESCO heritage status and the cafe-and-co-working culture in the inner city have also drawn a wave of remote workers and digital nomads, some of whom settle long enough to enrol children locally.